Arian Foster

-Arian Isa Foster (born August 24, 1986) is an American former football running back and current musical artist under the name Bobby Feeno.
-He played college football at the University of Tennessee, and was signed by the Houston Texans of the National Football League (NFL) as an undrafted free agent in 2009.
-Foster was known for his signature Namaste bow, which he frequently performed after scoring touchdowns.
-Foster holds the Texans franchise records for rushing yards and rushing touchdowns, and also played for the Miami Dolphins.
-Foster announced his retirement from the NFL on October 24, 2016.
+Arian Isa Foster (born August 24, 1986) is an American former football player who is a musical artist under the name Bobby Feeno.
+He played professionally as a running back in the National Football League (NFL) for seven and a half seasons.

+Foster played college football for the Tennessee Volunteers, and was signed by the NFL's Houston Texans as an undrafted free agent in 2009.
+He holds the Texans franchise records for rushing yards and rushing touchdowns, and also played for the Miami Dolphins.
+Foster announced his retirement from the NFL in 2016.